-Don’t let your inventory slow you down.
-Our fully customisable inventory manager lets you track every important detail for any item or lab-made material, but also share it with your team.
-From quantities and location, to QR codes and lineage, Labstep makes better inventory management a simple matter.
+Don't let your Inventory slow you down.
+Our fully customisable inventory manager enables you to track every important detail for any item or lab-made material and share it with your team.
+From quantities and location to QR codes and lineage, Labstep makes better inventory management a simple matter.
 You can even share it across workspaces!

 Your Inventory is comprised of the following:

 Resources can be used to capture all the details of something that you wish to use or use in your research (e.g. Acetone).
 You can attach resources to your protocols and experiments.